-In the UK, Car Care Plan Group has long term contracts in place with existing manufacturer partners and dealer groups and is actively seeking to diversify further through the acquisition of new accounts.
+In the UK, Car Care Plan Group has long-term contracts in place with existing manufacturer partners and dealer groups and is actively seeking to diversify further through the acquisition of new accounts.

-There have been no material changes in risk concentration in the last 12 months.
+The main changes in risk concentration in the last 12 months relate to the increase in GAP, CRI and ALT business written.